 The three constant exhibition houses are; The House of the Regions of Portugal, House of the Islands and The Macanese House, these are thought to constitute one of Macau’s most prominent cultural relics and heritage displays.

 Taipa Village is a small and peaceful community with narrow streets, and picturesque markets.
 Portuguese-style offices, ancient temples and colonial villas blend effortlessly with the area’s old-fashioned street lamps, hanging flower baskets and street vendors.
-Food Street, which is also known as the Rua da Cunhna, draws many people over to the south of the island, eager to savour the true taste of Macau along with Cantonese and Italian cuisine.
-Read More...
+Food Street, which is also known as the Rua da Cunhna, draws many people over to the south of the island, Read More...

 - Location: South of the island